wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 * PM981 issues:
     * Recently, people on TonyMacX86 are having **issue with PM981**.
 PM981 is troublesome for Hackintosh and I am not using it for install.
 I'm using a Toshiba XG3.
 However, you can check out [zysuper's repo](https://github.com/zysuper/Thinkpad-X1-extreme-EFI/blob/master/readme.md) on ACPI files to make PM981 working.
 * External Display issues:
    * IMPORTANT!
-I HEARD (Haven't confirm by myself) that for now in Catalina there is limited displaylink support (Although they do published their newest 5.1.1 driver for Catalina beta).
+I HEARD (Haven't confirm by myself) that for now in Catalina there is limited displaylink support (Although they did published their newest 5.1.1 driver for Catalina beta).
 Be careful on updateing to Catalina if you need to use displaylink.
 More info from [DisplayLink's Support on Catalina](https://support.displaylink.com/knowledgebase/articles/1916602-macos-catalina-10-15-beta).
    * [Plugable USB3-6950-HDMI](https://www.amazon.com/Plugable-Ethernet-Supports-Displays-3840x2160/dp/B075HMWLJF/ref=sr_1_fkmrnull_1?keywords=Plugable+USB3-6950-HDMI&qid=1555380658&s=gateway&sr=8-1-fkmrnull): Inspired by this [issue](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/13) I bought an adapter and was able to achieve 4K60P via USB3.0 and HDMI2.0.
 Now output issue is solved.
 You can download the driver [via their website](https://www.displaylink.com/downloads/macos).
    * Relative question: [Will the one with USB-C plug work?](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/20) Short answer, I don't know.
 You can buy one and try if you want to.
    * Alternative [Lenovo USB Dock](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/13#issuecomment-507499718), a dock by Lenovo and I suppose it might work as well, but I am not sure as it has not ben tested. (cr. darkal)